zymme/site-1/README.md

-# Angular Event Registration — Demo Application for Angular JS
+# Angular Site-1 Application for Angular JS

 This project is a sample application demonstrating a more fully developed realistic single page angular application.